 How Soundproof Windows Work

-To reduce noise coming into your room, it’s a must you create a barrier between the source of the sound and your ear.
+To reduce noise coming into your room, it is a must that you create a barrier between the source of the sound and your ear.
 Walls, ceilings, roofs, and window reduce some certain amount.

 But to enhance a window’s ability to absorb sound, a window must have: